 For Ken, the choice was easy.
 He reached down towards a wooden shelf that, like the beam above it, ran the length of the shed, and grabbed a smaller Godzilla figure, lifting it up to meet the larger one.
 What better playmate could there be for Godzilla… than another Godzilla?
 In real life, there was only one fully grown Godzilla, and Ken often wondered if the monster was lonely, knowing that he was the only one of his kind.

 Today, the little boy had resolved that Godzilla would not be alone.
 With two plastic Monster Kings in hand, Ken turned away from the shed to face a small, wooden slide that sat only a few feet away.
-Ken walked toward the high end of the slide, his back now to the bench upon which the potted flowers still swayed in the breeze.
+Ken walked toward the high end of the slide, the potted flowers still swaying in the breeze behind him.
 Gently, he lifted the larger Godzilla toy to the top of the slide, and gave it a slight push.
 The monster slid down the smooth wood and landed with a thud in the dirt.
-Seconds later, it was joined by the smaller Godzilla, who had been pushed down head first.
+Seconds later, it was joined by the smaller Godzilla, who had been pushed down head-first.
 Ken smiled, and quickly ran to the end of the small slide to grab his friends.
 Bringing them back to the top once again, Ken sent the small Godzilla on his second trip down the slide, with the larger one not far behind.